 - More ways you can help

 Kids between ages of 5-13 are invited to take part in this enrichment program for children and shelter cats.
 The shelter can be a stressful environment for cats.
-The higher the levels of stress, the more prone it is to become sick.
+The higher the levels of stress, the more prone they are to becoming sick.
 The sound and interaction of children reading to cats is both soothing and stress-relieving for our homeless cats awaiting homes.
 Studies have shown that children reading to pets helps with learning disabilities because it provides them with a relaxing, stress and judgment-free outlet for them to practice their reading.
-In addition to providing an enriching environment for our cats, this program helps promote adoption, encourage treating animals with kindness and the importance of spaying/neutering.
+In addition to providing an enriching environment for our cats, this program helps promote adoption, encourage treating animals with kindness and teaches the importance of spaying/neutering.
 Learn more here.